Jamie Lloyd (director): 2006–2012

-2013–2018
+2013–2023

-In 2013, The Jamie Lloyd Company was launched with the Ambassador Theatre Group.
-With this company, he presented a season of work in 2013 as artistic director at Trafalgar Studios.
-The first season featured three productions: a revival of The Pride (which also went on a short UK tour), The Hothouse starring Simon Russell Beale and John Simm, and Macbeth, starring James McAvoy and Claire Foy, which received an Olivier nomination for Best Revival.
-A second Trafalgar Transformed season opened in July 2014 with Richard III starring Martin Freeman, East is East, and The Ruling Class, again starring James McAvoy.
-Lloyd directed the musical Assassins at the Menier Chocolate Factory in 2014 and was nominated for the Evening Standard award for Best Director.
-Lloyd has worked frequently with McAvoy since 2009, a relationship that began with a production of Richard Greenberg's Three Days of Rain at the Apollo Theatre.
-More recently, McAvoy starred in a radio version of Heart of Darkness, which Lloyd directed and adapted for BBC Radio 4.
-He completed a run of the Olivier Award-winning Cyrano de Bergerac with Lloyd in February 2020.
+In 2013, The Jamie Lloyd Company, initially a partnership between Jamie Lloyd and the Ambassador Theatre Group, was launched.
+Under the new company, and as Artistic Director of Trafalgar Studios, Lloyd presented a new season of work, 'Trafalgar Transformed'.
+The first season featured three productions: a revival of The Pride, The Hothouse starring Simon Russell Beale and John Simm, and Macbeth, starring James McAvoy and Claire Foy, which received an Olivier nomination for Best Revival.
+The second ‘Trafalgar Transformed’ season opened in July 2014 with Richard III starring Martin Freeman, East is East (directed by Sam Yates), and The Ruling Class, again starring James McAvoy.

 In 2015, Lloyd directed Harold Pinter's The Homecoming starring Gemma Chan and John Simm.
 The following year he directed a new adaptation of The Maids by Jean Genet, starring Uzo Aduba, Zawe Ashton, and Laura Carmichael, both at Trafalgar Studios.
-This was followed by Doctor Faustus in the Duke of York's Theatre starring Kit Harington.
-Every ticket for Monday performances of The Jamie Lloyd Company were priced at £15.
-In 2018, Lloyd announced 'Pinter at the Pinter' a revolutionary sixth month long season of all of Harold Pinter's one act and short plays staged on the tenth anniversary of his death at The Harold Pinter Theatre.
-In the season, Lloyd directed: One for the Road; A New World Order; Mountain Language; the newly discovered The Pres and an Officer; The Lover; The Collection; Landscape; A Kind of Alaska; Monologue; Party Time; Celebration; The Dumb Waiter; and A Slight Ache, amongst many of Pinter's poems and speeches.
+This was followed by Doctor Faustus at the Duke of York's Theatre starring Kit Harington.

+In 2018, Lloyd announced 'Pinter at the Pinter' a revolutionary sixth month long season of Harold Pinter's one act and short plays staged on the tenth anniversary of his death at The Harold Pinter Theatre.
+The season starred Simon Russell Beale, Gemma Chan, Danny Dyer, Paapa Essiedu, Martin Freeman, Tamsin Greig, David Suchet, Hayley Squires, Russell Tovey among many others, in works including One for the Road; A New World Order; Mountain Language; The Lover; The Collection; Landscape; A Kind of Alaska; Monologue; Party Time; Celebration; The Dumb Waiter; A Slight Ache, and many of Pinter's poems, speeches and sketches, including the newly discovered The Pres and an Officer.